 Because it has Google Assistant, you can turn off the lights and control smart-home devices, query Google to search for answers to your questions or even make a phone call.
 Really, I think most of the justification of this model’s price is heavily weighted in its smart-speaker features.
 Nevertheless, it has phenomenal sound quality and is compatible with Chromecast Audio.
 If you want something a little more affordable, don’t worry, there are plenty of other options.

 The JBL Playlist speaker is somewhere in the middle of the market, and one heck of a lot more affordable than the Google Home Max speaker.
-At a price point of only $150, you’ll be surprised how rich the sound quality is.
+At its current price point, you’ll be surprised how rich the sound quality is.
 Like many other models’ designs, this model features volume control and song manipulation buttons (pause, play, etc.) on the top so you can control music if your phone or mobile device isn’t handy.

 One thing I really liked about this model, however, is the fact that it supports Bluetooth.
 As mentioned earlier, Chromecast doesn’t support every app and scenario imaginable, so having a Bluetooth option as a backup is a real lifesaver.
 It has Chromecast enabled by default and includes 24bit 96kHz high-quality sound as well.
 Furthermore, the wireless connectivity standard is the latest and greatest, using 802.11N/AC to ensure that its WiFi connection won’t ever be a bottleneck.